flutter/website/src/content/perf/app-size.md

 {% include docs/app-figure.md image="perf/devtools-size.png" alt="Example breakdown of app in DevTools" %}

-For further information on using the DevTools app size tool, see [DevTools documentation][].
+For further information on using the DevTools app size tool, check out the [DevTools documentation][].

 ## Reducing app size